-Award Winning New Build Family Home
+Award-Winning New Build Family Home

-Winner of the Guernsey Design Awards 2018, 'Residential New Build' category, The Glade is an energy efficient and sustainable family home built on a densely planted site within St Peter Port.
-The building was designed to minimise overlooking and maximise natural light and solar gain, whilst avoiding the numerous root protection areas of the surrounding trees and maintaining a proportionate footprint to the previous development on site.
+Winner of the Guernsey Design Awards 2018, 'Residential New Build' category, The Glade is an energy-efficient and sustainable family home built on a densely planted site within St Peter Port.
+The building was designed to minimise overlooking and maximise natural light and solar gain, whilst avoiding the numerous root protection areas of the surrounding trees and maintaining a footprint proportionate to the previous development on site.

 The building is sunk into the topography of the site, within a clearing in the trees, hence the name 'The Glade'.
 A large basement utilises existing excavation, with the ground floor enclosed in Guernsey granite reclaimed from the site.
 Highlights of natural lime render line openings cut into the overall footprint to form the entrance porch and carport.